 Included plan for Lou Malnati's

 Added larger trees and landscape planting on Elm

 Widened State Street sidewalk

-Residences: 299 upscale rental apartments ideal for professionals and families looking to put down roots in the Gold Coast.
+Residences: 304 upscale rental apartments ideal for young professionals and couples looking to put down roots in the Gold Coast.

-Structure: At 28 stories, 1130 N. State will be of similar or shorter height than nearby buildings.
+Structure: At 345 feet tall, 1130 N. State will be of similar height to nearby buildings.